-St. John's School uses Blackbaud Net Hosting to manage attendance, academic records, schedules and grading in a cloud-based, student information database.
-This is the school's official application for collecting and computing grades, as well as for sharing a student's academic information with the student and his/her parents through progress reports and report cards.
-Parents' contact information is also stored on Blackbaud and is accessible by the student's teachers.
+St. John's School uses FACTS to manage attendance, academic records, schedules and grading in a cloud-based, student information system.
+This is the school's official online service for collecting and computing grades, as well as for sharing a student's academic information with the student and his/her parents.
+Parents' contact information (such as home and email addresses, phone numbers, etc.) is also stored in FACTS and is accessible by the student's teachers.
+FACTS does not sell personal information to third parties.
+"All personal information collected is used by our affiliates to perform services, send you information about new products and services, comply with laws or carry out internal functions."
 Student accounts are created by the Registrar for students in grade 2 and are used until the student's graduation or departure from the school.
 Account login information is shared with the students and their parents so that they can view the grades entered.
-Security & Privacy
+Privacy - Terms of Service

 Nearpod is a platform used to create interactive, online lessons.
 It also has a large collection of premade lessons from educational partners and expert educators, including Google integrated lessons, virtual reality, 3D, and gamefied learning.
 Students access the service through accounts that are created by the teacher through Google Classroom using the students' Google account pseudonyms.
 Students are directed to use an alias for a username.
 Students' access and performance on lessons can be monitored by the teacher.